Reverend Alana Kelley

 Meanwhile, God continued to pester me.
 In 2000 I listed the café for sale and began studies at The Methodist Theological School in Delaware, Ohio.
 The café sold within my first semester of studies.
 In fact, on the very day my pastor had come to the café to lead the employees of the café and me through a service of closing the café, the realtor stopped by with good news.
 That pretty much sealed the deal.
 I attended MTSO for four years and received a Masters of Divinity degree as I served as youth Director at Avon Lake UCC in Ohio.
 I later served as settled pastor of Magyar UCC and then Lake Avenue UCC and developed a passion for Church Vitality and Development ministries.
 In 2014 the two churches I served and a third church in Elyria, Ohio began to consider merging and in 2015, I assisted them in the process of coming together to become a new church, Community of Faith UCC.

 I love working with churches as they grow ministries, as congregation members become the ministers while I help to equip them to be the church in the community.
 I have felt a strong call to First Congregational UCC St. Clair because of the sense that you’ve already begun the hard work of visioning and becoming a vital congregation in Michigan.
-And I look forward to beginning a third strategic plan as we discover together ways to take our caring and love for Christ into the larger community.
-We have work to do and I am so blessed to be able to journey with you into territories yet to be discovered.

 With you on the journey,